Elvenking (band): Era, The Pagan Manifesto and Secrets of the Magick Grimoire (2011–2017)

 Era, Elvenking's seventh studio album, was released in September 2012.
 The band released their eighth studio album, Pagan Manifesto, on 9 May 2014 in the U.K. and on 27 May 2014 in the U.S., with the same line-up intact from their previous effort.
 The first single, Elvenlegions, was released on SoundCloud.
 An accompanying music video for the song was released in late April.
 The album marked a return to the folk/power metal sound of the band's first two albums.
 The song "King of the Elves" contains a medley of "White Willow", a song from their first album, Heathenreel, as well as revisiting some familiar lyrical lines of the song.
 The track is roughly 13 minutes long, the longest in the Elvenking catalog.

 The official lyric video for "Draugen's Maelstrom" on their upcoming album was released on 5 October 2017.
 On 10 November 2017, Elvenking released their ninth studio album titled Secrets of the Magick Grimoire with Symohn being replaced by Lancs on drums.

 Reader of the Runes Trilogy (2019–present)

 On 30 August 2019, the band published their tenth studio album, Reader of the Runes – Divination, intended to kick off a new trilogy of concept albums.
 A follow-up album, Reader of the Runes – Rapture, saw release on 28 April 2023.
 The third installment of the trilogy, Reader of the Runes – Luna, was released on 11 April 2025.

+An EP titled Rites of Disclosure will be released on 22 May 2026.
+The release consists of standalone singles from the Reader of the Runes era, two new tracks, and several cover songs.
+The physical edition includes four additional tracks that were only released digitally.